subshell/helm-charts/charts/youtube-connector/v0/README.md

 * An ImagePullSecret for the subshell Docker Registry
 * A secret containing username and password for the sophora server.
-* A secret containing keys to be replaced in the mediaconfig.xml in an init container upon pod startup.

 ## Example values.yaml